Koopman Regularization and Independent Koopman Eigenfunction Approximation: Results

-\paragraph{Generalization} Now, the settings of this experiment are as follows.
-The vector fields in \cref{eq:lin} and \cref{eq:nonlin} are sampled every $dx=1$.
-From these samples, the algorithm suggested above generalizes the samples in the domain $[6,12]\times[-3,3]$.
-In \cref{fig:Generalization} the sparse samples are blue arrows, the black arrows represent the vector field, and the red ones are the generalized vector field.
+Here, the vector fields in \cref{eq:lin} and \cref{eq:nonlin} are sampled every $dx=1$ in the domain $\mathcal{D}=[6,12]\times[-3,3]$.
+The generalization results from \cref{alg:KR} are summarized in \cref{fig:Generalization}, where the sparse samples (blue), the ground truth (black), and the generalized vector field (red).
+The generalization process yields accurate results.
+The error (MSE) in the nonlinear dynamics is $3.01\%$ and in the linear cases for complex eigenvalues $8.45\%$ imaginary $0.25\%$ and real $0.6\%$.